 External audit is focusing on whether the numbers in the year end accounts.
 Internal audit is considering your controls throughout the year including non-financial controls.

 Yes.
 Not only is it a regulatory requirement there are also benefits to the Credit Union.
 While both look at compliance the internal auditor focus will be on controls thoughout the organisation.
 A strong internal audit function will help support your compliance officer.
+Compliance will be part of your second line of defence in a three line of defence model while internal audit is your third line.

 Yes the regulator requires a Credit Union to have an internal audit function whether that is carried out by the Supervisory Committee or a Credit Union Internal Auditor.
 It also is key to helping give the Board the assurance they require that the Credit Union's controls are operating effectively.